lvgl/lvgl/docs/overview/font.md

 The fonts have a **bpp (bits per pixel)** property.
 It shows how many bits are used to describe a pixel in the font.
 The value stored for a pixel determines the pixel's opacity.
 This way, with higher *bpp*, the edges of the letter can be smoother.
 The possible *bpp* values are 1, 2, 4 and 8 (higher value means better quality).

 The *bpp* also affects the required memory size to store the font.
-For example, *bpp = 4* makes the font nearly 4 times greater compared to *bpp = 1*.
+For example, *bpp = 4* makes the font nearly 4 times larger compared to *bpp = 1*.

 ## Unicode support